kooznitsa/test-projects/mailing_service/README.md

 - [x] Obtaining general statistics on the created mailouts and the number of sent messages on them, grouped by status.
 - [x] Obtaining detailed statistics of sent messages for a specific mailout.
 - [ ] Processing active mailouts and sending messages to customers.
+- [ ] Automatic launch of mailouts according to the schedule (once per minute) with Celery.
 - [ ] Implement the return of metrics in the prometheus format and document the endpoints and exported metrics.
 - [ ] Provide detailed logging at all stages of request processing, so that during operation it is possible to find all information on:
   - mailout id: all logs for a specific mailout (both API requests and external requests to send specific messages);